dyazgi/lintactions/README.md

-# torchtainer
+# python-project-template
-A prototype Apptainer container with PyTorch and other common dependencies installed to be run on HPC facilties.
+A a Template with pre-commit actions and ruff linting and some default configurations

 ## Setup